-You can book your trip with one of the 175 officially licensed trail tour operators in Peru or with a larger international travel agency with a partnership with a licensed operator.
+You can book your trip with one of the 175 officially licensed trail tour operators in Peru or with a larger international travel agency who have a partnership with a licensed operator.

-Tour operators will organise everything for you; from booking your permit, to sorting you into groups and providing a guide.
+Tour operators will organize everything for you; from booking your permit, to sorting you into groups and providing a guide.